 - Homo sociologicus.
 The homo sociologicus is a person who is not perfectly rational, and who is affected by social influences while striving to fulfill their role in society.

 - Homo politicus.
-The homo politicus is a person who tries to put themself in the role of an ethical observer, and act in a way that is consistent with what is best for society.
+The homo politicus is a person who tries to put themself in the role of an ethical observer, and acts in a way that is consistent with what is best for society.

 - Homo duplex.
-The homo duplex is a person who moves between two levels of consciousness in terms of social behavior, with the first ‘lower’ level being the one where that person pursues their own goals as an individual, and with the second ‘higher’ level being the one where the individual pursuess collective group goals.
+The homo duplex is a person who moves between two levels of consciousness in terms of social behavior, with the first ‘lower’ level being the one where that person pursues their own goals as an individual, and with the second ‘higher’ level being the one where the individual pursues collective group goals.

 Keep in mind that these models are not necessarily mutually exclusive, and should, for the most part, be viewed as dealing with different aspects of human behavior.
 This means, for example, that a person might act like a homo economicus in one situation, and as a homo heuristicus in another, or that they might act as a mix of the homo reciprocans and the homo sociologicus at the same time.